 So here we are in Part 4 of this “Ayurvedic Sleep Report”.
 In the final chapters of this Sleep series, I would like to share with you some natural options for treating a sleep disorder using the wisdom of Ayurveda.
 In order to be sure of the proper treatment protocol, you must make sure to treat the individual and their specific symptoms and not just the disorder itself.
 Furthermore, it is vital to make sure the root cause of the disorder is discovered and then removed.
 If the cause continues to flourish, any treatment plan will merely pacify the symptoms, while the disorder itself continues to progress.
-If you are not sure of the root cause of your sleep disorder, then it may be best to eventually seek out a knowledgeable Ayurvedic practitioner in your area, or contact me for an Ayurvedic phone consultation.
+If you are not sure of the root cause of your sleep disorder, then it may be best to eventually seek out a knowledgeable Ayurvedic practitioner in your area.
 In the meantime, you can begin to balance out your sleep issues using some general Ayurvedic protocols that I will share with you here.

 I have broken up the treatment protocols into the Vata, Pitta or Kapha Sleep Disorders, as each type is marked by specific causes/symptoms and therefore will require unique treatment.
 It will be essential to discover which category your disorder falls into by reading the previous section of this series (click here to read) if you have not done so already.
 Finally, it is highly recommended to keep a daily journal during this time of intense changes.
 It is helpful to record the progresses made, current or future goals, the recommendations implemented, emotions that come up and of course the sleep schedule (i.e. times to bed/arise, any interruptions, how you felt in the morning and throughout the day, etc).

 So let’s get started shall we?!!

 Ayurvedic Treatment for a Vata Sleep Disorder: